ChilliCream/hotchocolate-docs/docs/stitching.md

 The above example first creates a user and then adds the created user to a group.
 This means that mutations can only stitched on the top level.
 Everything, that you stitch in the lower level is delegating to a query.

-Lets put that in a context.
+Let's put that in a context.

 ```graphql
 type Mutation {